Batting (cricket): Reverse sweep

 A reverse sweep is a cross-batted sweep shot played in the opposite direction to the standard sweep, thus instead of sweeping the ball to the leg side, it is swept to the off side, towards a backward point or third man.
-The batter may also swap his hands on the bat handle to make the stroke easier to execute.
-The batter may also bring his back foot to the front, therefore, turning the shot into a switch-hit and making it more like a traditional sweep.
+The batter may also swap their hands on the bat handle to make the stroke easier to execute.
+The batter may also bring their back foot to the front, therefore, turning the shot into a switch-hit and making it more like a traditional sweep.
 The advantage of a reverse sweep is that it effectively reverses the fielding positions and thus is very difficult to set a field to.
 It is also a risky shot for the batter as it increases the chance of lbw and also is quite easy to top edge to a fielder.

 It was first regularly played in the 1970s by the Pakistani batter Mushtaq Mohammad, though Mushtaq's brother Hanif Mohammad is sometimes credited as the inventor.
 Cricket coach Bob Woolmer has been credited with popularising the stroke.
 The most famous example of a reverse sweep backfiring was in the case of Mike Gatting of England against Allan Border of Australia in the 1987 Cricket World Cup Final.
 With England on course for victory, Gatting attempted a reverse sweep off the first delivery bowled by Border, top-edged the ball and was caught by wicketkeeper Greg Dyer.
 England subsequently lost momentum and eventually lost the match.

 Because of the unorthodox nature of hand and body position, it is often difficult to get a lot of power behind a reverse sweep; in many situations, the intention is to glance or cut the ball to the back leg area.
 However, on rare occasions, players have been able to execute reverse sweeps for a six.
 Kevin Pietersen, who pioneered switch-hitting, is adept at this, but one could argue that the resulting shot is basically a sweep rather than a reverse sweep.
 A more classic example of such a shot would be Yusuf Pathan's six off Robin Peterson.
 South Africa's AB de Villiers is well known for his ability to hit sixes with the reverse sweep at ease and Glenn Maxwell also often plays the reverse sweep.